zenflip/tradecraft/docs/the-trade-window.md

 1. **Multi-timeframe analysis** - Very common.
 Traders routinely use higher timeframes for bias and lower timeframes for entries.

 2. **Heikin-Ashi for trend identification** - Popular among swing traders and position traders.
-It's built into most platforms (like TradingView, Kraken Pro) specifically because traders use it.
+It's built into most trading platforms specifically because traders use it.

 3. **Trading with the trend** - "The trend is your friend" is trading 101.
 Most successful traders prefer trending conditions over chop.